Skip to the content.

-Check out our paper: Spatial Visibility and Temporal Dynamics: Revolutionizing Field of View Prediction in Adaptive Point Cloud Video Streaming
+Spatial Visibility and Temporal Dynamics: Revolutionizing Field of View Prediction in Adaptive Point Cloud Video Streaming

 Abstract

-Field-of-View (FoV) adaptive streaming significantly reduces bandwidth requirement of immersive point cloud video (PCV) by only transmitting visible points in a viewer’s FoV.
-The traditional approaches often focus on trajectory-based 6 degree-of-freedom (6DoF) FoV predictions.
-The predicted FoV is then used to calculate point visibility.
-Such approaches do not explicitly consider video content’s impact on viewer attention, and the conversion from FoV to point visibility is often error-prone and time-consuming.
-We reformulate the PCV FoV prediction problem from the cell visibility perspective, allowing for precise decision-making regarding the transmission of 3D data at the cell level based on the predicted visibility distribution.
-We develop a novel spatial visibility and object-aware graph model that leverages the historical 3D visibility data and incorporates spatial perception, neighboring cell correlation, and occlusion information to predict the cell visibility in the future.
-Our model significantly improves the long-term cell visibility prediction, reducing the prediction MSE loss by up to 50% compared to the state-of-the-art models while maintaining real-time performance (more than 30fps) for point cloud videos with over 1 million points.
+Field-of-View (FoV) adaptive streaming significantly reduces the bandwidth required for immersive point cloud video (PCV) by transmitting only visible points within a viewer’s FoV.
+Traditional approaches focus on trajectory-based 6DoF FoV predictions, which often overlook the impact of video content on viewer attention and can be error-prone.
+We reformulate the PCV FoV prediction problem from the cell visibility perspective, enabling precise transmission decisions at the cell level.
+Our novel spatial visibility and object-aware graph model (CellSight) leverages historical 3D visibility data, spatial perception, occlusion, and neighboring cell correlation to predict future cell visibility.
+CellSight achieves up to 50% reduction in prediction MSE loss compared to state-of-the-art models for 2–5 second horizons, while maintaining real-time performance (>30fps) for point cloud videos with over 1 million points.

 Introduction